acapela/monorepo/README.md

 It means there is build setup only for 'end' packages (currently only frontend and backend).

-In frontend (next.js) we use proper next.js plugin to tell it to compile monorepo packages (`next-transpile-modules` - check `next.config.js` for more details).
+In the frontend (next.js), we use proper next.js plugin to tell it to compile monorepo packages (`next-transpile-modules` - check `next.config.js` for more details).

-In backend we use `@vercel/ncc` bundler for production build and `ts-node-dev` for development, both of which bundle correctly with zero additional config config.
+In the backend, we use `@vercel/ncc` bundler for production build and `ts-node-dev` for development, both of which bundle correctly with zero additional config.

 This setup means we have 'hot-reloading' experience when modifying any used monorepo package.